 Cyber security, data protection and privacy

 As a controller of personal data and a processor of third party data, Coats must comply with ever-more stringent data protection laws in different countries around the world.
 We also need to protect our own business critical information, and stop inappropriate access to and use of such information, including through cyber-attack.

 Cyber security is an integral part of Coats’ technology strategy and a top priority for our business.
 Our approach recognises the 10 steps to cyber security framework sponsored by the UK government.

 Coats' cyber security programme covers all the physical, software and human aspects associated with maintaining secure data systems and protecting our intellectual property.
 We are using multiple lines of defence and simplifying our data infrastructure to reduce our risks.

-During 2015 we issued a new data protection policy and during 2016, we will be developing a cyber security computer based training module which all employees with system access will be required to complete.
+During 2015 we issued a new data protection policy and during 2016, we developed a cyber security computer based training module which all employees with system access were required to complete.

 Engaging our employees

 We couldn’t achieve these high standards across the business without the help of our employees and we continually seek their views through our annual employee engagement survey to see how we are doing.
-Our 2015 results showed that 91% of our employees think that Coats is a socially and environmentally responsible company.
-This is an increase of one percentage point from 2014 and 9 points above the industry norm.
-89% of our employees also feel that our senior leaders are committed to ethical business practices and conduct (up one percentage point from 2014).
+Our 2016 results showed that 92% of our employees think that Coats is a socially and environmentally responsible company.
+This is an increase of one percentage point from 2015 and 9 points above the IBM Kenexa industry norm.
+90% of our employees also feel that our senior leaders are committed to ethical business practices and conduct (up one percentage point from 2015).